AnarchoTechNYC/ansible-role-tor/README.md

 ```

 The above will ensure that the `/etc/tor/torrc.d/onions-available/my-service` file and the `/var/lib/tor/onion-services/my-service` directory hierarchy will be deleted.
 Note that since a completely missing configuration cannot be enabled, if you specify `state: absent`, the value of `enabled` is ignored (i.e., always skipped).

+## Task tags

+> :construction:

+The following tags are provided by this role:

+* `tor-build` - Tasks that build Tor from source.